-- Elizabeth from Bioshock Infinite, being born of another universe and split between the two, can access virtually any conceivable universe.
+- Elizabeth from Bioshock Infinite.
+Being born of another universe and split between the two, she can access virtually any conceivable universe.

 - In Blip, the protagonist K is someone whose existence Heaven never predicted, so there's no place for her in the divine plan.

 - Sluggy Freelance:

 - Chaz — a sword but a Talking Weapon so he's also a person — is stated to be from outside the Fate Web, which is why he's able to kill a god and why even the King Of Gods is unable to destroy him.
 Though the details remain sketchy, he was brought into the world from the hellish dimension the Never, by Satan.

 - Oasis the immortal gymnastic assassin is also said to be one of the few things that operate outside the Fate Web, though that doesn't go a long way towards solving the mystery of what she is.

 - Jones from Gunnerkrigg Court.
 A human (sort of) who already existed before the beginning of life on Earth.
 Nobody knows where she came from, not even herself.
 Her existence even predates the one of gods, who only exist in this universe because they were imagined by humans.
 The gods themselves don't seem to know what the deal is with Jones either.